 Syslog Server Configuration

-It is important to add an external Syslog server to our network because it provides centralized storage and management.
+Adding an external Syslog server to our network is important because it provides centralized storage and management.
 It makes sure that all of the network events messages and incidents are being recorded and logged on a server.
-This makes handling logs a lot easier because messages can be stored on a hard drive on the Syslog server instead of on the router itself, thus freeing up the router’s memory.
+Using a remote Syslog server makes handling logs a lot easier because messages can be stored on a hard drive on the Syslog server instead of on the router itself, thus freeing up the router’s memory.
 By default, these messages are sent to the logging host through UDP port 514.

 To enable this, first, we configure the IP address of the Syslog server to be used by entering the ‘logging’ command.
-We then specify the type of message we want to send to the Syslog server.
+We then specify the Syslog server logging level or the type of message we want to send.

 R1(config)#logging 10.0.0.100 R1(config)#logging trap debugging

-Next, we specify the local timestamp to use with the Syslog messages which will be sent to the Syslog server because it is not included by default.
+Next, we specify the local timestamp for the Syslog messages sent to the Syslog server because it is not included by default.

 R1(config)#service timestamps log datetime msec